noushueran/orangehrm/README-Railway.md

 1. Check that MySQL service is running in Railway dashboard
 2. Verify environment variables are set correctly
 3. Check deployment logs for connection errors
+4. Ensure the MySQL service is linked to your web service

 ### Installation Issues

 If installation fails:

 1. Check deployment logs in Railway dashboard
-2. Verify all environment variables are set
+2. Verify all environment variables are set correctly
-3. Ensure database is accessible
+3. Ensure database is accessible and empty
+4. Check that the installer config file was processed correctly
-4. Try redeploying the service
+5. Try redeploying the service

 ### File Permission Issues